sbrydon/formulaone/README.md

 * `GET /events/2017/races/2` - returns a single event

-The database is automatically seeded with 2017 events
+The database is automatically seeded events from `events.json`

 See `application.properties` for connection settings